Campen Creek Reconnection Project

 The Campen Creek Reconnection Project has direct and immediate benefits for people:

-- The project will improve public safety by removing approximately 80 hazardous trees, primarily dead or dying alders, to prevent potential injuries to park visitors.
-These trees, along with damaged and hazard trees donated by Orchard Hills Golf & Country Club will be repurposed for floodplain restoration along Campen Creek.
+• The project improved public safety by removing approximately 70 hazardous trees, primarily dead or dying alders, to prevent potential injuries to park visitors.
+These trees, along with damaged and hazard trees donated by Orchard Hills Golf & Country Club were repurposed for floodplain restoration along Campen Creek.

-- The popular walking path along Campen Creek will be extended and a new, longer bridge will be installed over Campen Creek to facilitate floodplain restoration and bring people closer to nature.
+• The popular walking path along Campen Creek was extended and a new, longer bridge was installed over Campen Creek to facilitate floodplain restoration and bring people closer to nature.

-At a tour of the project site participants wore hard hats due to the safety risk from hazard trees.
+During a site tour, participants wore hard hats because of safety risks from hazardous trees.

 The Campen Creek Reconnection Project is one of two large-scale water quality projects underway in Washougal.
 The Lower Columbia Estuary Partnership, City of Washougal, and the Washougal School District are also starting work on the Campen Creek Stormwater Improvement Project.
 This project aims to address an issue at Washougal High School and surrounding city streets where stormwater from nearly 9 acres of impervious surface discharges through a pipe, mostly untreated, directly into Campen Creek above Mable Kerr Park.